How to Find the Best Placement For Your Tattoo, According to a Top Tattoo Artist

-Sometimes when you're feeling stuck, the best thing to do is consult with a tattoo artist.
+Sometimes, when you're feeling stuck, the best thing to do is consult with a tattoo artist.
 After all, they are the professionals and they weigh in on things like this all day long.
-If you're not sure where you want to get your next tattoo but you have a design idea in mind, tattooist Ghinko of Bang Bang NYC is here to help.
+If you're not sure where you want to get your next tattoo but you have a design idea in mind, tattooist Ghinko of Blind Reason Tattoo is here to help.
 Read on to get some insight as to what tattoo artists take into account when suggesting placement ideas.

 Tips For Finding the Right Placement For Your Tattoo